harleydutton/msort/README.md

 add some method for detecting online status

-get transcription to work offline. this probably means finding a new library for the task
+get transcription to work offline. this probably means finding a new library for the task. when complete possibly merge record into scribe.

+write pickFile() for fileman

 ## Devlopment Log
 Encountered many problems with python. switching to java. should help with android port.